Putting pressure on Johnson, Conservatives set up COVID group

 Many lawmakers fear repeated lockdowns will not only further hurt an already struggling economy but also harm mental health and lead to additional deaths because people are not getting diagnosed with other diseases or missing hospital appointments.

-Johnson won last week’s vote easily, and has promised the latest lockdown will end on Dec.
-2 when parliament will vote on the next steps in battling coronavirus in Britain, which has the highest death toll in Europe with more than 61,000 deaths linked to COVID-19.
+Johnson won last week’s vote easily and has vowed the latest lockdown will end on Dec.
+2 when parliament will vote on next steps in battling coronavirus in Britain, which has suffered more than 61,000 COVID-related deaths, Europe’s highest toll.

 Our Standards: The Thomson Reuters Trust Principles.